rohitidke/week-1-task-HPDF/README.md

 Steps for execution:
 * Go to browser and open http://127.0.0.1:5000/input.</br>
 * There will be one text box.
 Enter your data in it and hit enter.</br>
-* Then your data will be displayed on endpoint http://127.0.0.1:5000/display
+* Then your data will be displayed on terminal like cmd or powershell.